Star Wars: Rise of the Resistance: History

 Announced alongside the land's official announcement at the 2015 D23 Expo in Anaheim, the attraction was originally described as guests "being placed in the middle of a climactic battle between the First Order and the Resistance".
+The project's code name during its development phase was "Alcatraz," alluding to the former island prison in San Francisco Bay in relation to the ride's "prison break" plot.
 On November 17, 2018 at a Destination D event, the attraction's name was announced as Star Wars: Rise of the Resistance.

 Film actors Daisy Ridley, Oscar Isaac, John Boyega, Adam Driver, Domhnall Gleeson, and Kipsang Rotich reprised their roles in the attraction as Rey, Poe Dameron, Finn, Kylo Ren, General Hux, and the voice of Nien Nunb, respectively.
-James Arnold Taylor provided the voice of Lieutenant Bek.
+James Arnold Taylor provided the voice of the original character, Lieutenant Bek.
 Industrial Light & Magic created the CGI sequences for the attraction.

 The construction of the attraction posed unprecedented technical challenges.
-Not only does the ride contain 65 Audio-Animatronic figures, but the ride building itself required the largest concrete pour in the history of Disney Parks.
+The ride contain 65 Audio-Animatronic figures, and the ride building required the largest concrete pour in the history of Disney Parks.
 More than five million lines of code control the various aspects of the ride.
 It has been called a "technical masterpiece".

-The attraction was originally planned to open with Galaxy's Edge on opening day, but on March 7, 2019, it was announced that it would open later than the rest of Galaxy's Edge for "phase two".
+The attraction was originally planned to open with Galaxy's Edge on opening day (August 29, 2019 at Disney's Hollywood Studios; May 31, 2019 at Disneyland Park), but on March 7, 2019, it was announced that Rise of the Resistance would not open alongside the lands, and would open later than the rest of Galaxy's Edge for "phase two".
 On July 11, 2019, the opening dates for Rise of the Resistance were revealed with Disney's Hollywood Studios' version opening first on December 5, 2019, followed by Disneyland's version opening on January 17, 2020.

 A media event for the attraction at Disney's Hollywood Studios was held from December 3–4, 2019 in which guests attending the event were able to experience the attraction.
+The version of the ride at Disney's Hollywood Studios opened the next day.
+Disneyland's version opened as scheduled on January 17, 2020.